Procedural risk shrinks; structural risk doesn't

 The expensive failure is classifying structural risk as procedural.
 The familiar option has a structural limitation invisible at the current scale but present in the target architecture.
 The unfamiliar option meets structural requirements but demands a learning investment.
 Under a risk-level comparison, familiarity wins.

 The comparison fails because it compares magnitudes at a point in time, not trajectories over the project's life.
 The familiar platform's limitation doesn't shrink with expertise.
 The unfamiliar platform's learning curve does.
 Six months later, the team on the unfamiliar platform is shipping.
-Expertise on the familiar platform has produced workarounds for a limitation that remains.
+Expertise with the familiar platform has produced workarounds for a remaining limitation.

 Workarounds accumulate incrementally, each one adding a dependency on the limitation staying in place.
 The total becomes visible when someone asks what replacing the foundation would take.

-One question that separates procedural from structural risk during evaluation, before committing resources, is: if the team had full expertise on this platform tomorrow, would the risk still exist?
+One question separates procedural from structural risk during evaluation, before committing resources: if the team had full expertise on this platform tomorrow, would the risk still exist?

-The answer comes from the platform's architecture: design constraints, scaling boundaries, and behavior under your workload pattern.
-Your instinct about the platform carries the familiarity bias that the question is designed to bypass.
+The answer comes from the platform's architecture: design constraints, scaling boundaries, and how it should behave under your workload pattern.
+You get that from documentation and a bounded spike, not from instinct, which carries the familiarity bias the question is designed to bypass.

 If the answer is yes, the risk is structural, and no ramp time resolves it.
 If the answer is no, the risk is procedural, and the remaining question is whether the ramp fits the calendar.